 Experian IdentityWorks is designed to provide users with peace of mind and protection against the risks of identity theft.
 The service provides comprehensive protection, a user-friendly interface and 24/7 monitoring.

 Experian has two paid identity protection plans: IdentityWorks Premium and IdentityWorks Family.
-Remember that the IdentityWorks portal does not offer two-factor authentication, and it may be difficult to contact customer service or cancel your plan.
+Remember it may be difficult to contact customer service or cancel your plan.

-Even if you sign up for Experian’s identity theft protection service, you should still be proactive in minimizing potential threats to your identity.
+Even if you sign up for Experian’s identity theft protection service, you should still be proactive in minimizing potential threats to your identity and learn how to report identity theft.
 For example, you should enable multi-factor authentication when available, keep your bank account number a secret, use strong online passwords and never hand out personal information on any calls you receive.